Aql X-1 from dawn 'til dusk: the early rise, fast state transition and decay of its 2024 outburst: Data analysis

-Our strategy in performing the spectral analysis was to start from the two Epochs with coverage from \nustar and \nicer, Epochs 3 and 28, where the broadband spectral coverage provides reliable physical modelling.
 The spectral shapes are significantly different across the Epochs, as expected considering their distinct location in the HID, with Epoch 3 having a cut-off power-law shape extending down to the end of the nominal energy range of \nustar and Epoch 28 being characterized instead by a seemingly thermal profile ending at about 30 keV.
 For both Epochs, we used a blackbody component \texttt{bbodyrad} convolved with \texttt{thcomp} \citep{Zdziarski2020_thcomp}, to consider both the Comptonization spectrum and the thermal spectrum which provides the seed photons.
-As an extra-component in the soft X-rays was present, we included a \texttt{diskbb} component, as well.
+As an extra-component in the soft X-rays was present, we included a \texttt{diskbb} component, thereby broadly consistent with the classical "Eastern" model \citep{Mitsuda1984}.
 The statistical need for this extra component was tested by comparing the fit with and without the additional disk contribution and then running \texttt{ftest}.
 We obtained negligible probabilities of improvement by chance for both Epochs, of $\sim$10$^{-61}$ and $\sim$10$^{-38}$, strongly confirming that an additional thermal component is required by the fit.
 When modelled with these continuum models, both spectra show clear residuals between 6-7 keV, indicating the presence of reflection.
 We therefore included different flavors of the \texttt{relxill} \citep[][and references therein]{Garcia2013} model to take into account reflection in different spectral states.
 In particular, the self-consistent \texttt{relxillCp} model \citep{Garcia2014}, which describes reflection of a Comptonized continuum off the accretion disk, was used for Epoch 3.
 However, as \texttt{relxillCp} assumes a seed photon temperature of 0.05 keV, which is unrealistically low for the NS LMXB case, we also multiply that component by \texttt{expabs}, a component able to mimic the low-energy roll-over expected for a higher seed photons temperature.
 Epoch 28 was too soft to be properly modelled with \texttt{relxillCp}, leading us to use \texttt{relxillNS} instead \citep{Garcia2022}, where the continuum incident on the disk is a blackbody.
 The two models used, labelled ``H'' (hard) and ``S'' (soft) for Epochs 3 and 28, respectively, are the following: